inlets/docs.inlets.dev/docs/reference/inletsctl.md

 kfwd runs an inlets-pro server on your local computer, then deploys an inlets client in your Kubernetes cluster using a Pod.
 This enables your local computer to access services from within the cluster as if they were running on your laptop.

-inlets PRO allows you to access any TCP service within the cluster, using an encrypted link:
+inlets Pro allows you to access any TCP service within the cluster, using an encrypted link:

 Forward the `figlet` pod from `openfaas-fn` on port `8080`: